 VScode doesn’t need presentations, and it’s a powerful tool for development.
 You may want to use it, but how to handle the dualism between host and container?

-Well, you could just install VSCode in your Distrobox of choice, and export it!
+Well, you could just install VSCodium in your Distrobox of choice, and export it!

 ~$ distrobox enter --name arch-distrobox